 Faculty frequently dismiss the low correlations between exam results and learning in the range of 0.5 or less as meaningless.
-Indeed, the ability to predict doesn't begin until passing r values of greater than 0.5 and is only fair one surpasses r-values of about 0.75.
-It doesn't really get good until passing an r-value of greater than 0.9 (Jacobs and Chase, 1992).
-The error faculty make in such judgments is a presumption tests are reliable but student ratings, knowledge surveys, etc. are not.
+Indeed, the ability to predict doesn't begin until passing r values of greater than 0.5 and is only a fair predictor at r-values of about 0.75.
+Prediction of one measure by another doesn't really get good until r-values achieved by correlating the two of surpasses r=0.9 (Jacobs and Chase, 1992).

+An error faculty make in such judgments is a presumption tests are reliable but student ratings, knowledge surveys, etc. are not.
 Homegrown evaluative tools and routine tests used in classes have terrible records for reliability.
 The average faculty test probably has a reliability (Spearman-Brown measure; see Jacobs and Chase, 1992, p.
 36) of about 0.3, which means that the average class test correlates with itself through method of split-halves only with a value of about r = 0.2.
 (Note: to my knowledge no one has compiled and published an average reliability measure for routine class tests, the 0.3 figure here came as result of verbal communication with Raoul Arreola on April 14, 2005.
 Arreola a well-respected psychometrician with many years' experience with tests and evaluations (see Arreola, 2006), kindly provided this value at my request for his estimate, after our panel discussion at the 2005 AERA Annual Meeting in Montreal.
 Based on his years of experiences, I believe this is a reasonable estimate from a good source.)